Copycat Yoshinoya Beef Bowls taste just like the popular fast food beef bowl recipe, Gyudon, from Japan!

 I was incredibly Japan-sick after I returned at the end of that summer, and vowed to recreate the dish I loved so much at home so I could have it anytime I wanted.
 Using only 6 low-fuss ingredients, I think I got pretty close!

-Start by bringing beef broth, soy sauce, mirin, and a little sugar to a boil.
+Start by bringing beef broth, soy sauce or gluten-free tamari, mirin, and a little sugar to a boil.

 This is mirin, by the way.
 It’s a Japanese cooking wine that you can get at any grocery store these days.